rjchugo/QA-Portfolio/Software Testing Documents/RTM/README.md

 ## Sample Requirement Traceability Matrix (RTM)
-This is a sample Requirement Traceability Matrix (RTM) for a survey mobile application.
+The attached PNG file is a sample Requirement Traceability Matrix (RTM) for a survey mobile application.